 long-term projects;

-In these cases, /goal helps Codex avoid treating each request as an isolated task.
+In these situations, /goal helps Codex avoid treating every request as an isolated task.

-It can better understand that every change should fit into a broader vision.
+It understands that each change should fit into a broader product vision.

 On the other hand, /goal is not useful everywhere.